davidseve/cloud-native-deployment-strategies/blue-green-argo-rollouts/README.md

 ## Delete environment

-To delete all the thing that we have done for the demo you have to_
+To delete all the things that we have done for the demo you have to:

 - In GitHub delete the branch `rollouts`
 - In ArgoCD delete the application `cluster-configuration` and `shop`
 - In Openshift, go to project `openshift-operators` and delete the installed operators **Openshift GitOps**.